xtrycatchx/not.expert/src/pages/streaming-ui-components-thru-websocket.md

   wsClient.send(JSON.stringify(component));
 ```
 Of course you need to check first if pipe is open via `client.readyState`, but to simplify we will ignore it.

+So try to run the app (`node app.js`) and then navigate to `http://localhost:300` and you will see the button rendered from server thru websockets with its onclicked event triggering a JS function which is also piped from the server.

 ## Full code
 The node project